 Long term physical abuse is a serious problem.
 More often than not, abuse escalates over time, meaning that the longer a situation goes on, the more and more likely it becomes that the target will end up being severely injured.
 Physical abuse can easily lead to broken bones, severe bruising, burns, internal organ injuries, concussions, and even death.
 What’s more, the emotional ramifications of physical abuse can be serious and severe in nature.
 Fear, shame, denial, and severe damage to one’s self esteem are all common and likely feelings that accompany physical abuse.

 Physical abuse is the infliction of any kind of bodily harm by one person to another.
 Physical abuse is a serious and pervasive problem that cannot be solved with a magic pill or a few therapy sessions.
 Physical abuse has serious, often long-term consequences for both the abuser and the target.
 If a target actually does manage to remove themselves from the situation, they often have to do so dramatically and completely, which can be challenging.
 They may feel like they deserve the abuse or that their abuser is the only person left who cares about them.
 Some may deny the abuse is happening at all.
 Understanding what has happened to them and dealing with it can be a long and arduous process.
 Abusers also often need intercession and guidance, so that they can understand the root of their behaviors and hopefully find some kind of redirection and rehabilitation.
 Here at GoMentor.com, we understand that nothing is simple.
-You can find trained professionals on GoMentor.com that here to help you sort through your experiences and come to terms with them.
+You can sign up at GoMentor 24/7 today and get confidential online therapy with trained professionals to help you sort through your experiences and come to terms with them.